ankushchimnani/DSA-Must-Do-Questions/11_Find Duplicates in array/Editorial/findDuplicatesEditorial.md

 Overall : `O(N)`.

 ## Alternate Solution:
-A brute force has been mentioned in the detailed explanation
+A brute force solution has been mentioned in the detailed explanation